blackfyre/wga/README.md

 goreleaser release --snapshot --clean
 ```

-This will build the application and place the binary in the `dist` folder.
+This will build the application and place the binary in the `./dist` folder.

 ## Contributing